-3 class hrs., 0 lab hrs., 15 wks., (3 cr) This course emphasizes the principles of food storage, the determination of shelf life, how to date and rotate stock, preparation of purchase orders and the development of specifications for purchasing food and other materials.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 hrs/wk (3 hrs Lecture) 15 wks This course emphasizes the principles of food storage, the determination of shelf life, how to date and rotate stock, preparation of purchase orders and the development of specifications for purchasing food and other materials.
 Practices to be followed when receiving and inspecting materials used in the kitchen will also be studied in this course.
 Students who successfully complete this course may apply for certification from the American Hotel & Lodging Educational Institute.